-During 2020, each of the four major utility defendants in the above action filed petitions for Inter Partes Review (IPR) with the United States Patent and Trademark Office (USPTO), seeking to invalidate certain claims to the patents which are subject to the litigation.
+During 2020, each of the four major utility defendants in the above action filed petitions for Inter Partes Review with the United States Patent and Trademark Office, seeking to invalidate certain claims to the patents which are subject to the litigation.

-Between July 2020 and January 2021, we entered into agreements with each of the four major utility defendants in such action which included certain monetary arrangements and pursuant to which we have dismissed all claims brought against each of them and their affiliates, and such parties have withdrawn from petitions for IPR with the USPTO.
+Between July 2020 and January 2021, we entered into agreements with each of the four major utility defendants in such action which included certain monetary arrangements and pursuant to which we have dismissed all claims brought against each of them and their affiliates, and such parties have withdrawn from petitions for Inter Partes Review with the United States Patent and Trademark Office.
 Such agreements entered into with such parties provide each of them and their affiliates with a non-exclusive license to certain Company patents (related to the Company's two-part Sorbent Enhancement Additive (SEA®) process) for use in connection with such parties' coal-fired power plants.

 The above described proceedings are continuing with respect to the other parties involved.
 On May 20, 2021, a U.S. District Court Magistrate Judge issued a report and recommendation that the above action should be permitted to proceed against 16 refined coal defendants named in the action directly involved in the refined coal program and operations, and be dismissed against 12 other defendants, primarily affiliated entities of the refined coal operators.
 Such report was issued in connection with certain motions to dismiss filed by the refined coal defendants.
-Such report and recommendation is not a final decision and will be reviewed, along with objections by the parties, by the District Judge for the United States District Court for the District of Delaware.
+In September 2021, such report and recommendation was approved by the District Judge for the United States District Court for the District of Delaware.